thoseJC/clothing_web_product_details/README.md

 - Select 'Open In > Browser'
 - Choose your preferred browser

-4. Alternative Method(such as VSCode+Live server):
-- Launch the Project with Live Server
-- In the Explorer panel, right-click on index.html
-- Select Open with Live Server.

 ## Key Features Explained

 ### Cart Functionality
 - Shows subtotal, shipping fee ($5.00), and total
 - Quantities can be adjusted with +/- buttons
 - Cart state persists using localStorage

-### API Caching
-The `ProductCache` class handles:
-- Rate limiting (5 requests per hour)
-- Cache duration (12 minutes)
-- Request counting
-- Cache storage and retrieval

 ### Responsive Design
 - Desktop: Side-by-side product layout with dropdown cart